hanjingo/doc/interview.md

 For more info, see: [C++ STL#vector](LANG/C++/stl.md)

+#### How do you pick between  vector, list, and deque for a dynamic container?

+Choose vector for most use cases due to cache locality and low overhead.
+Use list when you need frequent insertions/deletions in the middle and iterator stability is critical.
+Use deque when you need efficient push/pop at both ends and random access, but can aacept slightly slower random access than vector.
+The default should always be vector unless you have a specific rason to choose otherwise.

+For more info, see: [C++ STL#Container](LANG/C++/stl.md), [C++ Best Practice#Choose the Right Container](LANG/C++/best_practice.md)

 #### What are iterators in STL?

 An iterator is an object(like a pointer) used to traverse containers.
 STL uses iterators to access elements in a uniform manner, regardless of the container.
-Iterators help in writing generic algorithms that work across differnt container types.
+Iterators help in writing generic algorithms that work across different container types.

 For more info, see: [C++ STL](LANG/C++/stl.md)